 Agents of S.H.I.E.L.D. has Agent Grant Ward, whom in the episode "Turn Turn Turn" is revealed to be a double agent working for Hydra.
 He outright murders Agent Hand in this episode and spends the next five episodes storming S.H.I.E.L.D. compounds and killing his former allies willy-nilly.
-There's pretty much no wiggle room for this character to come back from their horrific deeds; regardless, there is a massive fangirl outcry to give the character a chance to redeem themselves.
+There's pretty much no wiggle room for this character to come back from their horrific deeds; regardless, there is a massive fangirl outcry to give the character a chance to redeem himself.

 "Intelligent, sexy, and fights for what he wants".